Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 system of each of your Kong nodes.
 This guide will provide you with step-by-step instructions that will make a Kong node aware of your custom plugin(s).

-These steps should be applied to each node in your Kong cluster, so that the custom plugin(s) are available on each one of them.
+These steps should be applied to each node in your Kong cluster, to ensure the custom plugin(s) are available on each one of them.